magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/4_maps/02_adjust-map.md

 See the [customize follow position settings guide](../positioning/show-your-location-on-the-map#customize-follow-position-settings) for more details.

+Do not call methods on disposed `GemMapController` instances as it may lead to exceptions.
+If the `GemMap` widget is removed from the widget tree, ensure to avoid invoking any methods on its associated `GemMapController` or on the associated entities such as:

+- `MapViewPreferences`

+- `MapViewRoutesCollection`

+- `MapViewPathCollection`

+- `LandmarkStoreCollection`

+- `FollowPositionPreferences`

+- `MapViewExtensions`

+- `MapViewMarkerCollections`

 ## Relevant examples demonstrating map related features

 - [Map Compass](/examples/maps-3dscene/map-compass)